 WHAT THE BOOK GIVES YOU AS A FAMILY:

 - A fairy tale like story that can be read again and again – with a happy end of course!
-(Just like out in the real world as new research from Cambridge University shows).
+(Just like out in the real world as all research from Cambridge University shows).

 - The message that the solo mom – child family type is a legitimate choice equal to other family types explained in a direct manner – just like children are used to communicating.

 - A book with gorgeous and targeted illustrations that you both can mirror yourselves in.